fledge-iot/fledge/docs/building_pipelines.rst

    }
    Debug: Lathe$

-Data is displayed as a JSON document, each object in the data represents a node in the pipeline.
+Data is displayed as a JSON document.
+Each object in the data represents a node in the pipeline.
 Each pipeline is enclosed in a JSON array.
 The *name* property of the object is the name of the filter into which the data is about to be passed.
-There are two reserved names; *Branch* and *Writer*.
+There are two reserved names: *Branch* and *Writer*.

 The *Branch* nodes represents the data that is about to be branched and sent down each of the separate branches of the pipeline.
 In the case of this example we see the data that comes from the south plugin and is immediately split to each branch.